-In June 2003, the stockholders of the Company approved the amendment of the 2000 Plan to increase the number of shares reserved for issuance under the plan by 4,222,743 shares of the Company's common stock.
-In June 2004, the stockholders of the Company approved the amendment of the 2000 Plan to increase the number of shares reserved for issuance under the plan by an additional 2,000,000 shares of the Company's common stock.

-In July 2005, the stockholders of the Company approved the amendment of the 2000 Plan to increase the number of shares reserved for issuance under the plan by 1,500,000 shares of the Company's common stock, and eliminate a provision from the plan that provides for the automatic annual increase in the number of shares reserved for issuance effective in 2006.
-The Company's stockholders also voted to remove a provision from the

-2000 plan that permitted the repricing of the exercise prices with respect to stock options or stock appreciation rights.
+In 2003 and 2004, the stockholders of the Company approved amendments to the 2000 Plan to increase the number of shares reserved for issuance under the plan by 4,222,743 and 2,000,000 shares, respectively, of the Company's common stock.
+In July 2005, the stockholders of the Company approved the amendment of the 2000 Plan to increase the number of shares reserved for issuance under the plan by 1,500,000 shares of the Company's common stock, and eliminate the "evergreen" provision from the plan that provided for the automatic annual increase in the number of shares reserved for issuance.
+The Company's stockholders also voted to remove a provision from the 2000 plan that permitted the repricing of the exercise prices with respect to stock options or stock appreciation rights.

-On December 29, 2005, the Company's Board of Directors authorized and approved the acceleration of vesting of certain unvested "out-of-the-money" stock options outstanding under the 2000 Plan that have exercise prices per share of \$18.00 or higher.
+In December 2005, the Company's Board of Directors authorized and approved the acceleration of vesting of certain unvested "out-of-the-money" stock options outstanding under the 2000 Plan that have exercise prices per share of \$18.00 or higher.
 As a result, options to purchase approximately 550,000 shares of the Company's common stock became fully vested and exercisable immediately.
 Options held by officers and directors of the Company were not included in the vesting acceleration.
-The acceleration of the vesting of these stock options eliminates future compensation expense that the Company would otherwise have to recognize in its consolidated statement of operations with respect to such options when SFAS No. 123(R) becomes effective for the Company in the first quarter of 2006.
-As a result of the acceleration, the Company expects to reduce the stock option expense it otherwise would be required to record by approximately \$6.9 million beginning in 2006 on a pre-tax basis.
+The acceleration of the vesting of these stock options eliminated future compensation expense that the Company would otherwise have had to recognize in its consolidated statement of operations with respect to such options when SFAS No. 123(R) became effective for the Company in the first quarter of 2006.
+As a result of the acceleration, the Company reduced the stock option expense it otherwise would have been required to record by approximately \$6.9 million beginning in 2006 on a pre-tax basis.